 - To process a job application

-For The For Baby's Sake programme, grant-making and other activities:
+For The For Baby’s Sake Trust’s programme delivery and other activities:

 - To provide you with the information, services and support you ask for, or that we feel might be of interest to you, and reasonably expected by you